Last Updated on

 The Gratitude Questionnaire (GQ-6)

 The GQ-6 is a short, self-report questionnaire that assesses a person’s disposition toward gratitude.
-The GQ-6 consists of 6 times each on a scale of 1 to 7.
+The GQ-6 consists of 6 items each on a scale of 1 to 7.

 The Adult Hope Scale (AHS)

-It has 12 items with four measuring goal strategy, the next four measuring goal-directed energy, and the final four being fillers which respondent must complete an 8-point scale.
+It has 12 items divided as follows: 4 items measuring goal strategies, 4 items measuring goal-directed energy, and the final 4 items being rated by respondents on an 8-point scale.

 The AHS is related to learned optimism, optimism, self-efficacy, and self-esteem, where higher hope is linked to better performance outcomes and a sense of competence resulting in greater satisfaction with life (Snyder et al., 1991).